gyu-heo/weekend_learn/README.md

 0. (Optional) Some default notations in RL
 1. Policy Gradient: REINFORCE
-1.1.
-(Optional) Bandit rabbithole
-2. Policy Gradient
+2. Actor-Critic: TRPO and PPO

 </details>